Michael-Naguib/Certamen/README.md

 ## Areas that need Work:
 * A suitable way to transpile react with dependancies!!!
 * and maintain a workflow!
+* THROW OUT gulp and Migrate to Webpack!!!!!!

 ## Devlopment tips
 * Running ``` node devserver.js ``` in terminal starts a local server at http://localhost:8085 which hosts the './webRoot' folder
 * The 'webRoot' folder will be treated as the server root folder... program links accordingly